Sip This: Cranberry Rose Cocktail

 To most of us, packages of fresh cranberries in markets this time of year mean cranberry sauce.
 To me, they say it’s time to make a key ingredient for my favorite seasonal cocktail: the Cranberry Rose.

 This variation was borne out of some recipe testing last year that left me with extra cranberry syrup, which seemed a natural substitute for grenadine.
-And along with applejack brandy, which dates back to colonial New Jersey, it makes for a truly all-American seasonal cocktail.
-For parties you can scale up a big batch of the mix to shake and serve on demand.
+Along with applejack brandy, which dates back to colonial New Jersey, it makes for a truly all-American seasonal cocktail.
+For parties, you can scale up a big batch of the mix to shake and serve on demand.

 The syrup comes from The Cranberry Cookbook by Sally Pasley Vargas.
 It’s a great mixer for all kinds of cocktails, from this simple riff on a Jack Rose to margaritas to a seasonal French 75.